deroproject/derohe/README_offline_transaction_signing.md

    From a terminal console, launch the application: <i>./dero-wallet-cli --help</i><br>
    We will use the following command line options:<br>
    <i>--offline</i> - Specify that this wallet is an offline (signing) wallet<br>
-   <i>--wallet-file</i> - The name of your wallet, i.e. offline.db<br><br>
+   <i>--wallet-file</i> - The name of your wallet, i.e. offline.db<br>
    <i>--password</i> - The password with which to encypt the wallet.
-It needs to be a strong password, which can withstand a password attack, but note, you'll have to enter this password regularly, so it still needs to be something practical to work with.<br>
+It needs to be a strong password,
+   which can withstand a password attack, but note, you'll have to enter this password regularly, so it still needs to be something practical to work with.<br>
    <i>--generate-new-wallet</i> - Let the wallet create a new mnemonic seed phrase and address<br>
    or<br>
    <i>--restore-deterministic-wallet</i> - You'll provide the mnemonic seed phrase<br>